syncfusion-content/windowsforms-docs/WindowsForms/System-Requirements.md

 ---
 layout: post
-title: System requirements needed to use Syncfusion Windows Forms components
+title: System requirements needed to use Syncfusion Windows Forms Controls
-description: SystemRequirement Details
+description: Learn here all about System Requirement required to use Syncfusion Essential Studio Windows Forms Controls and more.
 platform: WindowsForms
 control: General
 documentation: ug
 ---

-# System Requirement
+# System Requirements for Syncfusion Windows Forms Controls

 This section describes the system requirements to use Syncfusion Windows Forms Controls for development.